National Observatory of Athens: The first building and instruments

-The observatory was fully operational and Georgios was the first director.
-He conducted scientific work in the field of astrophysics, astronomy, and geodesy publishing articles periodically in Astronomische Nachrichten.
+The observatory was fully operational and Vouris was the first director.
+He conducted scientific work in the field of astrophysics, astronomy, and geodesy, publishing articles periodically in Astronomische Nachrichten.
 He became internationally renowned in the field of astronomy and created a catalog for the complete determination of 1000 stars peculiar to Greece and the position of the Athens Observatory while also determining the geographic coordinates of the Observatory, which formed the basis for the mapping of Greece.
 Vouris did significant research on the movement of Sirius, Neptune, and Mars.
 He made specific observations of Mars with the Athens Meridian Circle and his research was used by American astronomer James Melville Gilliss.

 From Vouris to Ioannis Papadakis and Johann Friedrich Julius Schmidt

 In 1855, Vouris became ill and moved back to retire in Vienna, where he died on January 2, 1860.
 Prof. Ioannis Papadakis, full Professor of Mathematics, since August 17, 1854, at the University of Athens was chosen as an interim Director.
 In December 1858 the nomination for the new permanent director took place, on December 4 Johann Friedrich Julius Schmidt was nominated, and on December 16 Julius Schmidt became the new director of Athens Observatory.